River On The Way To Mount Kailash

 • Footwear: Invest in well-broken-in hiking boots with good ankle support and grip.
 Bring comfortable shoes for evenings.

-• Essential Accessories: Trekking poles, a wide-brimmed hat, sunglasses with UV protection, gloves, and a buff or scarf for dust protection.
+• Essential Accessories: Trekking poles, a wide-brimmed hat, UV-protective sunglasses, gloves, and a buff or scarf for dust protection.

 • Health Kit: Carry personal medications, blister care, sunscreen, insect repellent, and a portable water purifier or purification tablets.